MfesGA/Hsmtlib/README.md

  (* using yices-smt2 available in: http://yices.csl.sri.com/download-yices2.shtml)

-There exists three modes to interact with a solver:
+There exists two modes to interact with a solver:

 * Online: